bajinsheng/SGFuzz/README.md

 - Step 3: Run `sudo make run-libfuzzer-h2o_h2o-fuzzer-http2` again to get the result of LibFuzzer.

 - Step 4: Compare the number of *leaves* indicated in each fuzzing campaign.
-Note that our experiments were conducted in 23 hours, so the gap of the state transition coverage between SGFuzz and LibFuzzer will be significant after several hours.
+Note that our experiments were conducted in 23 hours, so we may notice a substantial gap in state transition coverage between SGFuzz and LibFuzzer after **several hours**, not a few minutes.

 - Step 5: Changing `h2o_h2o-fuzzer-http2` to `curl_curl_fuzzer`, `mbedtls_fuzz_dtlsserver`, `gstreamer_gst-discoverer` in the command and redo steps 1-4 to evaluate other subjects.
+Note that the results may have a big fluctuation (Up to 50%) because of the randomness of fuzzing.

 2. **Branch Coverage**.
 The same steps as the state transition coverage experiment.
-The only difference is that we compare the number of *cov* in the output of each fuzzing campaign.
+The branch coverage information is indicated as number of *cov* in the output.
+Note that the results may have a fluctuation (Up to 20%) because of the randomness of fuzzing.

 3. **State Identification Effectiveness**.
 Please check the folder *RQ3_State_Iden_Effic* at [https://zenodo.org/record/5944816](https://zenodo.org/record/5944816), which includes all state variables and the variables that are included in the STT.